silktide/syringe/README.md

             - "^MyModule\\MyService::CLASS_CONSTANT^"
 ```

 Where class constants are used, you are required to provide the fully qualified class name.
+As this has to be enclosed inside a string, all forward slashes must be escaped, as in the example.

 ## Tags